taustation-fan/taustation-fan.github.io/README.md

 Each success adds up to your career experience, and each failure subtracts some amount.

-Each night at midnight CEST, the number of days you spent in a career rank increases.
+Each night at midnight CET, or around GCT 95/900, the number of days you have spent in a career rank increases.
-Also at midnight you receive your regular payments of bonds and credits, depending on your current career rank.
+At the same time, you receive your regular payments of bonds and credits, depending on your current career rank.